sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 #### Add a new conversation

-In the **Cognitive Flow** tab (which is the tab you arrive by default), on the right hand side there is a list of all conversations in this project.
+In the **Cognitive Flow** tab (which is the tab you arrive by default), on the right-hand side, there is a list of all conversations in this project.
 Click on the **conversationTwo**, which will take you to that conversation.

 At the end of the `json` containing `conversationTwo` add a comma, and in the new line start typing `con`, this should trigger a little pop-up with a list of code snippets.